ArceLopera/PHPRefresher/docs/Moodle/Plugin/phpMoodlePlugin_booktool.md

-When developing a **Moodle plugin of type "booktool"**, the most important aspects to consider revolve around extending the functionality of the **Book module** in Moodle.
 A **booktool** plugin adds new tools or actions to be used within the Book activity, which allows for structured content with chapters and subchapters, making it a highly organized resource for learners.

-Here's a detailed breakdown of the key considerations and aspects to focus on:

 ---